Dukes Facing Extended Break Following COVID Setback

 “You can’t let it bother the big-term goals of what you are trying to do,” Byington said.
 “Everybody is trying to navigate through this.
 It’s difficult and I don’t mind admitting I’m frustrated and so are our players.
 But at the same time, this is going to be temporary.
 We’ve got to be smart during our quarantine and when we get back from this we will be able to play basketball again.”

 The earliest JMU could return to practicing as a team is Dec.
 14. Scheduling games between Dec.
-14 and 18 is more or less off the table due to a lack of practice time and end-of-semester exams, according to the coach.
+14 and 18 is more or less off the table due to a lack of practice time and end-of-semester exams.

 Byington suggested it’s more likely the Dukes add another opponent between Christmas and the CAA opener.
 JMU might also weave non-conference opponents into the mix on weekdays after CAA play begins.